UP-RS-ESP/vacon.github.io/_posts/2020-12-11-Sentinel5-NOx-Air-Pollution.md

 <center><figure>
     <a href="https://github.com/Bashinim/COVID19-EU/blob/main/Cropped%20Images/F.4.30.jpg?raw=true"><img src="https://github.com/Bashinim/COVID19-EU/blob/main/Cropped%20Images/F.4.30.jpg?raw=true"></a>
-    <figcaption>NO<sub>2</sub> emission time series and the smoothened series change in Barcelona-Spain, Venice-Italy and ˙Istanbul-
-Turkey, and VD of these places.
+    <figcaption>NO<sub>2</sub> emission time series and the smoothened series change in Barcelona-Spain, Venice-Italy and Istanbul-Turkey, and VD of these places.
 NO<sub>2</sub> emissions have dropped significantly during the lock-down period in all these places.
 Similar to the above figure, this drop has also started in mid March but it continues until the end of July with some irregular spikes in between.</figcaption>
     </figure> </center>